lowranceworks/Docker-K8s-Complete-Guide/section/9/readme.md

   }
 ```
 as a reminder, if errors occur press ctrl + c to cancel and restart all of the containers again. \
 the api container starting up before the redis and postgres container is what is causing this issue. \
 now when you enter your index value, the error will no longer occur \
-refresh the page and see the value that has been calculated !
+refresh the page and see the value that has been calculated!

 ### Changes made